mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *(Sits heavily on training bench)*
 >
 > *"Gods above.
-Alright.
+All right.
 New terms.
 The Component, you keep—I trust you more than I trust current nobility.
 But any gold, gems, mundane treasure—that stays with the Crown.
 My knights need to be able to say we weren't looting.
 Acceptable?"*

 **Intimidation DC 16 (Demanding Support):**
 > *"The fate of the world is at stake.
 Help us or get out of our way."*